About

 Anthropology Student Career Transitions

 From 2019 to 2022 I coordinated local work on a national research project examining how Anthropology majors plan for and anticipate their career paths.
 This project was coordinated by the American Anthropological Association and funded by the Wisconsin Center for Education Research.
-With three amazing UofL undergraduate research fellows, and in collaboration with students from four other institutions, we conducted research with UofL majors and staff, presented findings at the AAA and SfAA conference, and drafted a series of articles (currently under review) exploring our shared findings.
+With three amazing UofL undergraduate research fellows, and in collaboration with students from four other institutions, we conducted research with UofL majors and staff, presented findings at the AAA and SfAA conference, and in 2023 published a special section in the Annals of Anthropological Practice exploring our shared findings.

 Teaching